Spinal constructions for continuous type-space branching processes with interactions: Algorithmic construction

-The last line of this algorithm lists the labels of individuals in increasing order, grouping siblings together.
-The label of the spinal individual is thus $U[E]$.
 To compute a trajectory of the spinal process on the interval $[0,T]$, we need to establish the time of jumps and their outcomes.
 Using the deterministic evolution of the traits and knowing the branching events, it is easy to recover the traits at all time for the individuals.
 Furthermore, depending on the statistics that one want to evaluate on the system, it might not be necessary to compute the traits of all individuals.
 For that reason we propose an algorithmic construction of a trajectory of the spinal process, returning the list of jumps times, events and labels of the individuals living at time $T$.
-This algorithm also distinguishes the spinal individual in the population by returning the label of the spinal individual in the living ones at time $T$.
+This algorithm, presented in Figure \ref{algo:main} also distinguishes the spinal individual in the population by returning the label of the spinal individual in the living ones at time $T$.
 To simplify we will denote $\textrm{PPP}_{[t_1,t_2]}(c(\cdot))$ the list of times given by a Poisson point process of intensity $c(\cdot)$ on the interval $[t_1,t_2]$, computed using Lewis' thinning algorithm \cite{Lewis79}.

 The output tuple $(T_{\textrm{div}},I_{\textrm{div}},E,L_{\textrm{div}},T_{\textrm{loss}},T_{\textrm{loss}}^*, I_{\textrm{loss}}, L_{\textrm{loss}},L_{\textrm{loss}}^*)$ is the minimal information needed to construct the spinal process introduced in Section \ref{section: Yule}.
 The list $U$ of labels of the individuals can be computed with the function Labels($I_{\textrm{div}},n$).
 Notice that a lot of operations can be parallelized in this algorithm, unlike in the classical Lewis' algorithm.
 Moreover, depending on the statistic that one wants to compute on this process, the algorithm can be further simplified.
 For example, if one takes interest in the total biomass of the population, the indexes of the individuals that branched are not necessary.